Send Feedback

 Crane-fly Orchid

-Under the shade of the large beech tree you may find small, terrestrial woodland orchids called Crane-fly orchids.
+Under the shade of a large beech tree, you may find small, woodland orchids called crane-fly orchids.
 In the early spring, green leaves with purple undersides can be found on the forest floor.
-The leaves will disappear as the stem grows to approximately 1 foot tall, with a cluster of small beige flowers.
-The flowers are pollinated by moths in the Noctuidae family. read more
+The leaves fall off as the stem grows to about a foot tall, and then the flowers bloom in small, yellowish-brown clusters.
+Moths in the Noctuidae family pollinate these flowers. read more

 5